This post is also available in: Español (Spanish)

 - Assess inflammation, compression, or infection of the spinal cord nerves

 Doctors and other emergency room personnel have a wide array of medical technologies available to properly diagnose and treat back injuries.
 If you or a loved suffered an injury requiring medical attention, we may be able to help.
-Sexner & Associates LLC is available for a free consultation at 800-996-4824.
+Mitchell S. Sexner & Associates LLC is available for a free consultation at 800-996-4824.